zimolzak/sidm2022-notes/Readme.md

-# SIDM2022 Conference (Society to Improve Diagnosis in Medicine)
+f# SIDM2022 Conference (Society to Improve Diagnosis in Medicine)

 2022-10-16, Minneapolis.